pi12138/gosshcli/README.md

 ## Features

-- **Advanced Connection Management**: Add (interactively or via flags), list, remove, and group your SSH connections.
+- **Connection Management**: Add (interactively or via flags), list, remove, and group your SSH connections.
 - **Remote Command Execution**: Execute commands on a server without starting a full interactive session.
 - **Secure Password Storage**: Passwords are encrypted using AES-256 and stored locally.
 - **Connection Testing**: Test connectivity and authentication to a server without a full login.